apache/calcite/site/_docs/reference.md

 In *orderItem*, if *expression* is a positive integer *n*, it denotes the <em>n</em>th item in the SELECT clause.

+In *query*, *count* and *start* may each be either an unsigned integer literal or a dynamic parameter whose value is an integer.

 An aggregate query is a query that contains a GROUP BY or a HAVING clause, or aggregate functions in the SELECT clause.
 In the SELECT, HAVING and ORDER BY clauses of an aggregate query, all expressions